bespoken/bespoken-docs/dashboard/test-page.md

 #### Input Column

 The Input column contains what we will say to the platform we are testing.
 This could represent text that we will send to a messaging system, text that will be converted to audio (using a specified locale and voice), a URL containing pre-recorded audio to send, or even jQuery instructions to execute against a webpage.

+When using test data, you can include data variables (e.g., `${data.account_number}`) directly in your inputs.
+The variables will be automatically replaced with actual values from your selected data row during test execution.

 #### Expected Column